-In additional to the core ‘taught’ curriculum, all Key Stage 3 students participate in Weekly Enrichment on Friday morning.
-This is a lovely way to end the week and provide a much needed boost to wellbeing as the students commence their weekend on Friday afternoon.
-In addition, further opportunities are provided both within curriculum time and before school, during lunch time and after school.
+In additional to the core ‘taught’ curriculum, all Key Stage 3 students participate in weekly timetabled Enrichment lesson.
+This is an important opportunity to develop skills outside of the national curriculum, learn new hobbies and boost their well-being..
+In addition, further opportunities are provided both within curriculum time and before school, during lunch-time and after school.

 Key Stage 4 (Year 10 to Year 11.
 Students typically aged 14 -16 years old)

 At the end of In Year 9, students make selection for their choice of study in Year 10 for formal qualifications at the end of Year 11.
 Students will study at least seven GCSEs/IGCSEs/

 These are two-year courses based on the British qualification: General Certificate in Secondary Education (GCSE) but may also incorporate the IGCSE (International GCSE) depending on the curriculum leadership plan for specific subjects.

 Both GCSEs and IGCSEs are Level 2 qualifications.
 They are the equivalent to what many used to refer to as O levels.
 They are recognised by all leading schools, colleges and universities locally and internationally.
 They reflect the rigour needed to study further Level 3 qualifications i.e. A-levels and this allows access to leading universities around the world.